 - 1. On the Fortify header, click ADMINISTRATION. - 2.
-In the left pane of the ADMINISTRATION view, select Templates, and then select Custom Tags. - On the Custom Tags page header, click NEW.
-The CREATE NEW CUSTOM TAG dialog box opens. - 4.
-In the Name box, type a name for the new tag.
+In the left pane of the ADMINISTRATION view, select Templates, and then select Custom Tags. - 3.
+On the Custom Tags page header, click NEW.

+4. In the CREATE NEW CUSTOM TAG dialog box, type a name for the new tag in the Name box.